expede/minimal-spanning-merkle-tree/README.md

 In the present specification, the `"link"` field has two settings: a CID or `Null`.
 The presence of a CID forces the exact CID parameters to be used.
 This raises the question: why not let those be configured separately (e.g. set the hash function but not the codec)?

 While more flexible, the use cases for it seem to be very niche.
-Given the increased complexity, it was decided againt.
-If more granular configuration is later found to be a critial feature, it can be added at that time.
+Given the increased complexity, it was decided against.
+If more granular configuration is later found to be a critical feature, it can be added at that time.

 ## 5.2 Why Shallow Nesting?